jack-ohara/Planets/README.md

 ## Deployment

-The deployment of the app is managed through the AWS CDK.
+In order to deploy this app you will need to have the AWS CDK v2 installed.

 You first need to produce a production build of the ui before the full stack can be deployed (this would normally be handled in a pipeline)

 ```bash
 cd planets-ui